ixtendio/gofre/README.md

  }, middleware.AuthorizeAll(auth.Permission{Scope: "domain/subdomain/resource", Access: auth.AccessDelete}))
 ```

-we see how the authentication middleware wraps the authenticated user in the context, using `context.WithValue`, so that the next middleware, in our case **AuthorizeAll**, to use it.
+we see how the authentication middleware wraps the authenticated user in the context using `context.WithValue` so that the next middleware, in our case **AuthorizeAll**, can use it.

 ## Templating and Static Resources